Red (2021 film): Plot

 Aditya and Siddharth are revealed to be identical twins after their DNA is found to be the same, and both confess their pasts: The twins parted ways in their childhood when their parents divorced.
-Aditya lived with his mother, who developed a gambling addiction to cope with her grief and anger over her difficult family and marital life, but wouldn't refuse anyone who asked for help.
+Aditya lived with his mother, who developed a gambling addiction to cope with her grief and anger over her difficult family and marital life but wouldn't refuse anyone who asked for help.
 One day, Aditya's mother promised to give up gambling, but instead committed suicide.
 Aditya was then taken in by his father, who showed no love to him.
-As a result, he ended up developing the gambling addiction.
-One day, his father spotted him gambling and took him by force, whe got into a fight with him and Siddarth.
-The twins then spent one year in a mental development institution due to anger management issues.
+As a result, he ended up developing an addiction for gambling.
+One day, his father spotted him gambling and took him by force, who got into a fight with him and Siddarth.
+The twins then spent some time in a mental development institution due to anger-management issues for a year, and fought against each other violently.

 Later, Aditya became interested in studying law but eventually left school due to his lack of college ethics.
-The duo separated once their dad died.
+The duo separated once their dad died, but Aditya yet followed Siddarth discreetly, feeling jealous upon seeing the latter's daily life.
 Recently, when Aditya came home one day and left in front of Siddharth, his ring for Mahima went missing.
 Siddharth reported his brother to the police, who beat him up.
 Aditya himself told Siddharth where the ring was, causing Siddharth to realize his mistake.
-Aditya had actually come home for a photo of their mother, and vowed to seek revenge.
+Aditya had actually come home for a photo of their mother and vowed to seek revenge.

 Nagendra still wants to frame Siddharth for Akash's murder, but the taxi driver who helped Siddharth confirms he was really stuck on the night of the murder.
 It is also proved that Aditya paid Vema's debt with gambling money he won after playing all night.
 The court acquits both Aditya and Siddharth in order to protect the innocent one from punishment.
 Nagendra voluntarily retires without getting his revenge.
-A disappointed Yamini later calls Akash's friend to inquire about a girl he was infatuated with, and is shocked to learn it was Mahima.
+A week after the judgement, Yamini sees Mahima's photo while shifting her items to the upper floor, and calls Akash's friend to inquire about the girl he was infatuated with and is shocked to learn it was Mahima.
 Siddharth is finally revealed to have murdered Akash for drugging, kidnapping and raping Mahima to death out of a childhood lust.
 Akash had also bribed the police to avoid charges.
-When Aditya found out about the murder, he helped Siddharth by getting arrested as well to throw off the police.
+When Aditya found out about the murder, he helped Siddharth by getting himself arrested in a drunk and drive case to throw off the police.